Jsims398/startup/README.md

 - [X] Proper use of Markdown
 - [X] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [X] Description of key features
 - [ ] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

-Chess is the ultimate cash cow—and I’m here to milk it.
-Introducing Chess Empire, the ONLY app that guarantees you’ll go from pawn to grandmaster in no time.
-Why struggle when you can dominate?
-With our ‘exclusive’ training methods and access to the world's top players.
-Yes, really, you'll crush opponents and pull in the prize money faster than you can say checkmate.
-The next chess world superstar could be YOU!"
+Ever struggled with the age-old question, __'What do you want to watch tonight?'__ With  *Watch with Me!* , you’ll never have to ask this again.
+This simple app lets anyone add movie titles, vote on what you’d like to watch, and instantly find the perfect match that everyone agrees on.
+It’s quick, fun, and takes the stress out of movie night decisions.

 ### Design